Key Takeaways

 Best for On-Demand Coverage

-In fifth place is Thimble, the only insurer in our analysis that offers on-demand coverage that can be purchased by the hour, day, week or month.
-This flexibility works well for project-based businesses, though affordability varies widely by industry.
-Construction and manufacturing see savings of 20% to 21%, while hospitality and wholesale businesses pay well above average.
+Thimble ranks fifth overall in MoneyGeek's analysis and remains the only insurer in the study that offers on-demand coverage by the hour, day, week or month.
+That setup works best for project-based businesses, with pricing that shifts notably by industry.
+Construction and manufacturing businesses save 20% to 21% on average, while hospitality and wholesale operations pay rates above the New Mexico average.

 Where Thimble performs best: